-Rachel’s novel is rich with historical details, utilizing them to both trap and uplift the characters inside.
+Rachel’s novel is rich with historical details, using them to both trap and uplift the characters inside.
 She has created a time travel experience that is fresh and enchanting.
 If you have ever wanted to time travel, this story will scratch the itch.
 If you have stuck up your nose at time travel in the past, this may have you re-thinking your prejudices.

-One of my favorite parts of the novel is the chapter heading documents, historical or otherwise, that give you a glimpse into the depth of the consequences at hand.
+One of my favorite parts of the novel is the chapter epigraphs, historical or otherwise, that give you a glimpse into the depth of the consequences at hand.
 These are so well written that even those documents dated for 2069 read as if they are 100% real.
 There are also gorgeous illustrations by artist Kaelin Twede laced throughout that absolutely bring the story to life.

-Amanda Hakes: Both historical fiction and science fiction takes an immense amount of research.
+Amanda Hakes: Both historical fiction and science fiction take an immense amount of research.
 Now, you have combined the two!
 Being the fantastic researcher you are, I know you’ve delved into all kinds of sources to get deep into the subject you're writing about.
 What are some of your favorite things you learned while researching for Shattered Snow?

-One of my favorite things I learned was about Margaretha von Waldeck and how she was likely the inspiration for the Grimm Tale.
+One of my favorite things I learned was about the German Countess Margaretha von Waldeck and how she was likely the inspiration for the Grimm Tale.
 Getting to know a real person’s story brought the character to life.
 I took virtual tours of the castle she grew up in, read translated German research papers about her tie to the Grimms fairy tale, found oil paintings that still hang in the Waldeck Castle, studied her family tree, meandered through the forest around her home via google street view, learned about her religion, and everything else I could!
 The internet is an amazing resource.

 AH: The trope most associated with time travel is that when someone goes back in time to fix a bad thing, that fix changes so much of the present that they usually decide life was better the way it was, so they set out to straighten the mess they made.
 The downside of this trope is that none of the consequences have their intended impact because time travel can fix it.
 But Shattered Snow takes this trope, and its faults, and improves it.
 If the timeline is changed, there will be legal consequences.
 If you go back too many times in the attempt to fix what went wrong, there are physical ramifications.
 What inspired you to write time travel this way?
 What are some of your thoughts on the way time travel is used in your favorite stories?

 RH: When I was young, I played a game called the Journeyman Project.
 It had a big bad guy who messed up time and a government agent who had to restore it to the way it originally was.
 I remember being so frustrated as my agent interacted with the past that I wasn’t allowed to help some of the smaller subplots I came across in the past.
-As I began thinking about time travel, those frustrations resurfaced, and I realized having a character who went beneath the law to make those changes as a good guy would make an exciting story and one that I wanted to explore.
+As I began thinking about time travel, those frustrations resurfaced, and I realized having a character who went beneath the law to make those changes as a good guy would make an exciting story and was one I wanted to explore.

 As far as turning those tropes you spoke of on their head, the best fantasy and science fiction stories all require their cool gadgetry or magic to come with a cost.
 Even though my time travel is science fiction based, I treated it as if it were a magic system.
 Brandon Sanderson talks about demanding magical consequences.
 This is what makes the story interesting, or else they could just go back and fix things whenever they wanted.